If you find yourself asking ‘Why don’t our headline figures match the DfE’s?’ don’t panic – here are 4 key areas to check:

 You may wish to consider AS-levels for some students who have already taken an unreformed GCSE.
 These will count in the appropriate Progress 8 ‘basket’ for their subject.
 If a GCSE in the same subject has been taken, the AS will always discount the GCSE – grades A and B will score higher points than an A* at GCSE!

 Finally, in the October Tables Checking Exercise you will be able to access a csv file which contains details of the grades awarded.
-There’s also a handy Progress 8 column – an easy way of checking your data is to compare this to the Progress 8 figure in your own internal software, whether it’s SISRA Analytics, Excel, or otherwise.
+There’s also a handy Progress 8 column – an easy way of checking your data is to compare individual students’ P8 scores to the Progress 8 figure in your own internal software, whether it’s SISRA Analytics, Excel, or otherwise.

 3) The grades data